Impacts of Aggregation on Model Diversity and Consumer Utility: Model

 \end{definition}

-\begin{definition}[Optimal] Optimal (perfect accuracy): always pick the item with highest value (randomizing between them in the case of ties):
+\begin{definition}[Optimal] Optimal (perfect accuracy): always pick the item with highest value (randomizing between them in the case of ties).

-\end{definition} While optimal and random aggregation are both helpful limiting cases, neither is a particularly useful model of aggregation in settings we are interested in studying, such as human decision-making.
-Instead, we might expect decisions to be smooth and lie somewhere in between these two extremes: if values change slightly, user decisions should not change discontinuously, and humans are better at making decisions than random but worse than optimal.
-Note that optimal selection does not satisfy this property.
-On the other hand, we might still want better models to be selected with higher probabilities, unlike in random selection.
-Finally, we would also like to model settings where aggregation is most likely to \enquote{confuse} items of similar value (most likely to incorrectly pick a lower-value response when it is close in value to the best option, for example).
-More generally, we'd like a flexible choice model that can express a range of routing \enquote{accuracy} levels in correctly selecting the best model for the task.
+\end{definition} \else \fi While optimal and random aggregation are helpful limiting cases, neither is a particularly useful model of aggregation in settings we are interested in studying, such as human decision-making or routing between LLMs.
+Instead, we might expect decisions to be smooth and lie somewhere in between these two extremes: better than random, but worse than optimal, and most likely to \enquote{confuse} items of similar value: most likely to incorrectly pick a lower-value response when it is close in value to the best option, for example.
+More generally, we'd like a flexible choice model that can express a range of routing \enquote{accuracy} levels in picking the best model for the task.
 One choice model satisfying all of these properties is Bradley-Terry-Luce:

-\begin{definition}[Bradley-Terry-Luce ] Bradley-Terry-Luce (BTL) (alternatively known as Bradley-Terry or Plackett-Luce~\citep{bradley1952rank, plackett1975analysis, luce1959individual}): with a given temperature $\beta >0$:
+\begin{definition}[Bradley-Terry-Luce ] Bradley-Terry-Luce (BTL) (alternatively known as Bradley-Terry or Plackett-Luce~\cite{bradley1952rank, plackett1975analysis, luce1959individual}): with a given temperature $\beta >0$, the probability of picking a item $\model$ from a list of values $\valvec_{\task}$ is given by: \ifarxiv

-\end{definition} Note that in the limit of high temperature ($\beta \rightarrow \infty$), Definition \ref{def:softmax} approaches random selection, and in the limit of low temperature ($\beta \rightarrow 0$), Bradley–Terry approaches optimal selection.
-Additionally, the probability of picking an item is ordered in value: that is, for any vector $\valvec$, if $\valvec_{i} > \valvec_{j}$, then $\ppick_{i}(\valvec)> \ppick_{j}(\valvec)$ with Bradley–Terry as well.
-Because of these properties, Bradley-Terry is frequently used as a model of human behavior in models of market competition, e.g. \citep{jagadeesan2023improved, einav2025market, xu2025heterogeneous}.
+\else $\ppick_{\model}(\valvec_\task) = \frac{\exp(\val_{\model, \task}/\beta)}{\sum_{\model'\in \modelset}\exp(\val_{\model', \task}/\beta)}$. \fi \end{definition} BTL aggregation approaches random selection in the limit of high temperature ($\beta \rightarrow \infty$) and approaches perfect selection in the limit of low temperature ($\beta \rightarrow 0$).
+The probability of picking an item is increases in value, and the probabilities are most close for items that are close in value.
+Because of these properties, Bradley-Terry is frequently used as a model of human behavior in market competition, e.g. \citep{jagadeesan2023improved, einav2025market, xu2025heterogeneous}.
+In Appendix \ref{app:errorpatternsrouter} we include experiments exploring its applicability to modeling errors in routing tasks.